KhronosGroup/MoltenVK/Docs/MoltenVK_Runtime_UserGuide.md

 This section documents the known limitations in this version of **MoltenVK**.

+- On *macOS* versions prior to *macOS 10.15.6*, native host-coherent image device memory is not available.
+  Because of this, changes made to `VkImage VK_MEMORY_PROPERTY_HOST_COHERENT_BIT` device memory by the CPU or GPU will not be available to the GPU or CPU, respectively, until the memory is flushed  or unmapped by the application.
+Applications using `vkMapMemory()` with `VkImage VK_MEMORY_PROPERTY_HOST_COHERENT_BIT` device memory on *macOS* versions prior to *macOS 10.15.6* must call either `vkUnmapMemory()`, or `vkFlushMappedMemoryRanges()` / `vkInvalidateMappedMemoryRanges()` to ensure memory changes are coherent between the CPU and GPU.
+This limitation does **_not_** apply to `VKImage` device memory on *macOS* starting with *macOS 10.15.6*, does not apply to `VKImage` device memory on any version of *iOS* or *tvOS*, and does **_not_** apply to `VKBuffer` device memory on any platform.

+- Image content in `PVRTC` compressed formats must be loaded directly into a `VkImage` using host-visible memory mapping.
+Loading via a staging buffer will result in malformed image content.

+- Pipeline statistics query pool using `VK_QUERY_TYPE_PIPELINE_STATISTICS` is not supported.

+- Application-controlled memory allocations using `VkAllocationCallbacks` are ignored.

 - Since **MoltenVK** is an implementation of *Vulkan* functionality, it does not load *Vulkan Layers* on its own.
 In order to use *Vulkan Layers*, such as the validation layers, use the *Vulkan Loader and Layers* from the [LunarG Vulkan SDK](https://vulkan.lunarg.com).

-- Application-controlled memory allocations using `VkAllocationCallbacks` are ignored.

-- Pipeline statistics query pool using `VK_QUERY_TYPE_PIPELINE_STATISTICS` is not supported.

-- Image content in `PVRTC` compressed formats must be loaded directly into a `VkImage` using host-visible memory mapping.
-Loading via a staging buffer will result in malformed image content.